Quick answer

 Is Transcripted a Granola replacement?

 It can be if your priority is local meeting memory.
-Granola is stronger as a polished cloud notes app; Transcripted is stronger as a private file-based corpus for agents.
+Granola is stronger as a polished cloud notes app.

 Why is local better for agent memory?

-Local files are durable and portable.
-Your agent can read the same Markdown notes and metadata you control instead of depending on a vendor dashboard.
+Local files are durable and portable, so your agent can read the same notes and metadata you control.

 Does Transcripted include MCP?

 Yes.
 Supported clients can use the read-only local MCP server.
-You can also start with plain files and a starter prompt.
+You can also start with plain files.